OB/GYNs located in Upper West Side, New York, NY

-Leep, or loop electrosurgical excision procedure, is a technique whereby Dr. Fahmy or Dr. Ravikumar removes abnormal cells from your cervix.
-Rather than using a scalpel, Dr. Fahmy or Dr. Ravikumar insert a small wire loop that carries electrical current and shaves away a thin layer of cells on your cervix.
+Leep, or loop electrosurgical excision procedure, is a technique whereby Dr. Fahmy, Dr. Ravikumar or Dr. Roesner removes abnormal cells from your cervix.
+Rather than using a scalpel, Dr. Fahmy, Dr. Ravikumar or Dr. Roesner insert a small wire loop that carries electrical current and shaves away a thin layer of cells on your cervix.

 When it comes to cervical cancer, the first step in evaluation and diagnosis is a Pap test.
 This harmless swab of your cervix is designed to detect the presence of abnormal cells.
 These abnormal cells are considered precancerous, which allows you the unique opportunity to catch cancer before it even develops.